Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Get-AzureADContract.md

 ```

 ### -Filter
-The oData v3.0 filter statement.
-Controls which objects are returned.
+Specifies an oData v3.0 filter statement.
+This parameter controls which objects are returned.

 ```yaml
 Type: String